 Now that you’re 7 weeks pregnant, you’re going about your day knowing you’re expecting—but no one else can see it.
 And at week 7 of pregnancy, you’re probably wondering what things will be like once it’s obvious to everyone that you’ve got a baby growing in there.
 For now, enjoy your little secret.
 For updates on what’s happening with you and baby throughout your pregnancy, sign up for The Bump pregnancy week-by-week newsletter emails.

 How amazing is this: Your 7-week embryo is generating about 100 new brain cells each minute!
-And not only is baby’s brain becoming more complex, but the heart is too.
+And not only is baby’s brain becoming more complex, but their heart is too.
+In fact, by this point, every essential organ has started to form.
+The heart, brain, vascular system and intestines are all growing steadily and becoming more complex every single day.
 Also important: Baby is developing a permanent set of kidneys, and arm and leg joints are now forming as well.

 How big is baby at 7 weeks?